shinezyy/ArchShineZ/content/authors/admin/_index.md

   url: https://www.bosc.ac.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: I specialize in performance bottleneck analysis and CPU micro-architecture exploration.
+bio: I specialize in LLM DSA and CPU micro-architecture.

 # Interests to show in About widget
 interests:
+- LLM inference
 - CPU micro-architecture
-- Android open source ROMs
+- Investment
-- Table tennis
+- Badminton

 # Education to show in About widget
 Education: